Our Memory Lane is Modified by Frequent Trips

 As your life continues, experience changes how you see your memory lane, and you find a new narrative to remember it.
 When you retell your life story, you reinvent yourself as you do.

-This thought was presented in a YouTube video by Professor Elizabeth Phelps, a professor of psychology and neuroscience at NY University.
-She was quoted in a 2017 Scientific American article, “Why Do Our Memories Change?, by Senior Editor Mark Fischetti”.
-Professor Phelps said, “that our memories can change because each time we revisit them, they become vulnerable.
+Professor Phelps said, “Our memories can change because they become vulnerable each time we revisit them.
 When we first lay down a memory, it takes the brain a little while to solidly store the information—consolidation.
 And every time we subsequently recall that memory, it has to go through a new storage process—another slight delay for another consolidation.”

-The book “Why Life Stories Change: As You Look At Your Own Life Story, You See Yourself Differently” states who we are is the total of the events in our life, especially those we connect with.
-Each time we tell our life stories, we choose the circumstances we connect with.
-We do just that by putting together the narrative of who we are in our own life stories.
+The book Why Life Stories Change: As You Look At Your Own Life Story, You See Yourself Differently states that who we are is the total of the events in our lives, especially those we connect with.
+We choose the circumstances we connect with each time we tell our life stories.
+We do just that by putting together the narrative of who we are in our life stories.

 As my story changes with the retelling, it changes me.
 I become different because of how I see the story.